WebOfTrust/keri/docs/Q-and-A.md

 There a two sorts of issuances of credentials:

 * **A public statement** (e.g. provenance of data), or
-* **the presentation of an authorisation**
+* **the presentation of an authorization**
 The former doesn't have a holder.
-So we focus on the main use of `VC`s: the latter: the presentation of an authorisation.
+So we focus on the main use of `VC`s: the latter: the presentation of an authorization.

 Usually holders don't revoke a credential, they just decide to not use them anymore.
 You could install a Policy and a set of Rules to give holders to exercise power to some extent over the revocation: